 With that said, I think the homemade alfredo sauce in this recipe is worth making, but you can definitely pick some up from the store, and it will cut down on the ingredients and cooking time.

 By the way, make sure to grab some extra ricotta cheese from the store.
 You can use it to make this ricotta pie for dessert!
+Or you can use it to make these stuffed shells with meat for another version.

 How To Make Giant Cheese Stuffed Shells